 Our well-designed multi-pass lossy compression reduces file sizes significantly by stripping out as much data as possible without reducing image quality.
 Click the slider to enable multi-pass lossy compression.

-If yours is a photography site, you may want to retain the metadata digital equipment frequently attaches to your images, but for most sites, it is entirely unnecessary.
+If yours is a photography site, you may want to retain the metadata that digital equipment frequently attaches to your images, but for most sites, it is entirely unnecessary.
 Click the slider to enable Smush to strip unnecessary metadata from all images.

 (Smush Pro Only)

-PNG to JPEG Conversion (Smush Pro Only)
+PNG to JPEG Conversion

-Click the slider to enable this feature and Smush will convert PNG files to JPEGs, but only when doing so results in a smaller filesize.
+Click the slider to enable this feature and Smush will convert PNG files to JPEGs, but only when doing so results in a smaller file size.

-Uploads is the primary folder for images, but images can reside elsewhere.
+Your Uploads folder is the primary folder for images, but images can reside elsewhere.
 Plugins that create their own image copies, for example, may store those images in the plugins folder.
 Directory Smush finds uncompressed images stored outside the uploads folder and allows users to compress those images if they wish.

 Activate the feature, then click Choose Directory to reveal a list of directories where uncompressed images are located.
 Click the arrow to the left of any directory to reveal a list of subdirectories, and click the arrow to the left of any subdirectory to reveal the images within.